bontaq/coupons/README.md

 # Coupon Service Experience Report

 I thought it was time to give Haskell a more thorough look for its production viability.
-While we keep chasing a lot of its ideas with various libraries, what if we just used the champ?

 ### Project
-To keep it pretty short because this is mostly about what it's like to do _work_ with Haskell, it's a Coupon Service that:
+To keep it pretty short because this is mostly about what it's like to do work with Haskell, it's a Coupon Service that:
 - accepts some [Context](https://github.com/bontaq/coupons/blob/main/src/Domain/Context.hs#L34)
 - sees if the expression in the [Rule](https://github.com/bontaq/coupons/blob/main/src/Domain/Rule.hs) passes when applied to the Context
 - returns the matching Code with Actions